24th NCF General Membership Meeting & Annual Cryptologic Symposium - May 2022

 The 24th National Cryptologic Foundation (NCF) General Membership Meeting & Annual Cryptologic Symposium was held on 10 May 2022 and was sponsored by the University of Maryland Global Campus (UMGC).
 The Foundation is very grateful to UMGC for their continued support of the Foundation's mission and programs.
 We also wish to thank all who attended the event either in person or via Zoom.
 We were pleased to have you with us!

 The event was a hybrid presentation (Zoom webinar/limited in-person).
 The program included inaugural Education Program awards, honors for former staff and volunteers, and In Memoriam tributes.
 Special guest speakers included Ms. Betsy Rohaly Smoot and Mr. Harry Wetherbee.
 In addition, Ms. Natalie Laing provided remarks from the National Security Agency (NSA) and Dr. Vince Houghton provided an update about the National Cryptologic Museum (NCM).
-From the NCF, Jessica Peker provided a thorough update about the Foundation's Education Program and CEO Laura Nelson provided updates about major Foundation activities and the status of the Cyber Center for Education and Innovation (CCEI) (facility).
+From the NCF, guests received a thorough update about the Foundation's Education Program and CEO Laura Nelson provided updates about major Foundation activities and the status of the Cyber Center for Education and Innovation (CCEI) (facility).
 Details, remarks, photos, and links to video are provided below.

 Ms. Laura Nelson paid tribute to members of the NCF community who passed away since the last NCF GMM.
 See photos and details below.
 Visit the Commemorate section of the NCF website to view the Recently Departed page, as well as the In Memoriam Registry.